 You can contact Manitoba Health by phone or email.
 The number to the general inquiries line is 204-786-7101 while the toll-free number is 800-392-1207.
 If you prefer email, you can use email@example.com.

-There are some many insurance companies out there that can provide you health coverage that you need especially for those coverage that not covered by your provincial health care plan but the question is how you will know if which insurance company or plan is the best coverage for you or for your family.
-With this reason that’s why Insurdinary compiled the ‘Best Insurance Companies in Canada‘ to help Canadian residents in getting their private insurance company.
+There are many insurance companies out there that can provide you health coverage that you need especially for that coverage that not covered by your provincial health care plan but the question is how you will know if which insurance company or plan is the best coverage for you or for your family.
+For this reason, that's why Insurdinary compiled the 'Best Insurance Companies in Canada' to help Canadian residents in getting their private insurance company.

 A Manitoba Health Card can help residents of Manitoba with all of their health care needs.
 But if you're in a different area of Canada, we haven't left you out.